Cloud Security Optimization

 “Since its publication in 2015, the MITRE ATT&CK® framework has become the common language describing real-world adversary behaviors.
 With the advent of zero trust architectures, it is even more critical that everyone in an organization is working from the same playbook of actual threats.
 The shared understanding of how adversaries operate provided by ATT&CK is essential – from the design of secure systems through the continuous evaluation of the effectiveness of security controls and capabilities.”

-AttackIQ launched its Network Control Validation Module to help customers better validate their advanced security technologies.
-The Network Control Validation Module supports end-to-end validation of network-deployed security controls and gives technology-specific remediation guidance, ensuring that customers get the most out of their cyberdefense investments.
-No matter the defense technology type — including those based on complex, behavioral models — AttackIQ provides unique insights into the state of a customer’s total security program from network to endpoint, on-premises or in the cloud.
+AttackIQ launched its Boundary Posture Management module to help customers better validate their advanced security technologies.
+The Boundary Posture Management moduel supports end-to-end validation of boundary-deployed security controls and gives technology-specific remediation guidance, ensuring that customers get the most out of their cyberdefense investments.
+No matter the defense technology type — including those based on complex, behavioral models — AttackIQ provides unique insights into the state of a customer’s total security program from boundary to endpoint, on-premises or in the cloud.
 And it does so with industry-leading ease of use.

 “While traditional penetration testing and red teaming can provide useful insights into security control effectiveness, their infrequent scheduling and limited scope fail to provide holistic, up-to-the minute data during security proof of values.
 AttackIQ will enable VMware NSX customers to proactively validate NSX Advanced Threat Prevention controls against emulated adversary behaviors, with the end result being increased confidence in their cybersecurity performance.”